Kids and Dogs - Book and Video Reviews

 Subscribe to our free StoryBytes publication

-These reviews first appeared in misc.kids and is reprinted here with permission
+These reviews first appeared in misc.kids and is reprinted here with permission from the author:

 From: "Tracy L. Carter" (tlcarter@utk.edu)